What can a 3kw solar system run?

-Note: All consumption values refer to yearly average consumption for those appliances.
+Note: All consumption values refer to the yearly average consumption for those appliances.

-A 3KW Solar System that can produce 12kWh a day / 2500kWh a year on average will be able to annul a considerable part of your appliance’s consumption, therefore lowering your energy bill.
+A 3KW Solar System that can produce 12kWh a day / 2,500kWh a year on average will be able to annul a considerable part of your appliance’s consumption, lowering your energy bill.

-Another ideal way to find out how much a certain appliance consumes includes the use a power monitor that will tell you exactly how much you’re spending in real time.
+Another ideal way to determine how much a certain appliance consumes includes using a power monitor that will tell you exactly how much you’re spending in real-time.
 They are cheap and widely available.

 How many panels will I need for a 3kw system?

-Each panel is on average 160cm x 100cm which is 1.6m2 per panel.
-This meads you will need about 20m2 of available roof space facing north to make a 3kW system available.
+Each panel is on average 170cm x 100cm, which is 1.7m2 per panel.
+This means you will need about 13.6m2 of available roof space facing north to make a 3kW system available.

-You should consider getting an installer out to have a look at your roof size and orientations to see if this will fit.
+You should consider getting an installer to look at your roof size and orientations to see if this will fit.

-With today’s technology, your local solar installer is able to look at Google maps to see your roof size and orientation.
+With today’s technology, your local solar installer can use Google maps to see your roof size and orientation.
 There will be no need for a site visit.